Mcootauc/Feather-Finder/README.md

 # How to setup

-CD into FeatherFinder, and run the following commands in the terminal.
+CD into FeatherFinder, and run the following command in the terminal.

+`npm install`

+# To launch the app

+Run the following command into the terminal.

 `npm run dev`

-`poetry install`

-`poetry run pre-commit install`

-To run the backend, run `poetry run flask run`

-# To launch app

-CD into app, and run the following commands in the terminal

-`npm run dev`

-Once node_modules folder has been created you can run "npm run dev" anytime to launch the app
+Once the node_modules folder has been created you can run "npm run dev" anytime to launch the app